 Sunith has spent a lifetime in the world of Advertising and Marketing working with Agencies and Clients both in Canada and globally.
 His tour de force has helped clients like P&G, Audi, GM, GSK, Corby Distilleries to name a few.
 Sunith is currently focusing his efforts through his own sweatshop - Tier 1 Communications, on helping clients close the loop between conversions, sales and business results.

-Susan Legge is a new COPA judge this year and is currently working on a new venture.
+Susan Legge is is currently working on a new venture.
 She has work at YPNextHome.ca, as the lead of the YP.ca., city editor team and as the editor-in-chief and director of content and creative for a portfolio of publications that at one time included over 70+ national real estate, décor, luxury and lifestyle titles across Canada.
 Susan is active on a number of volunteer boards and committees, and was recently on the board of directors at BILD.
 Susan has a 2016 Redgee award for best editorial design to her credit and the YPNextHome app and website picked up three awards from WEBCON in 2015 for Favourite Internet Listing Service (ILS); Best Mobile Experience and Most Innovative ILS.

 As General Manager in our Toronto hub,Taina helps Inbox Marketer clients drive business growth through integrated data-driven digital marketing strategies.Taina helps clients get to the next level by bringing together Above-The-Line and Below-The-Line digital tactics.
 Taina is a client-focused business leader with a true passion for data-driven marketing.
 With over 16 years of marketing experience,Taina offers a broad range of digital experience including online media planning/buying, programmatic, analytics, SEM/SEO, mobile, online video, email and social media.
 Taina is highly skilled in data-driven analysis, digital tracking technologies and establishing testing & benchmarking plans that help brands develop more targeted and cost-effective roll-out plans, iteratively producing incremental improvement in ROI.
 Previous to joining Inbox Marketer, Taina spent over a decade helping to launch and grow The Aber Group, a leading Canadian agency focused on digital direct response marketing.